michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 20. being anxious to preach, not where the name of Meshiha had been called, that I might not build upon another foundation,

-21. but as it is written, They to whom it hath not been told of him, they shall see him; and they who have not heard shall be persuaded.Or, be obedient.
+21. but as it is written, They to whom it hath not been told of him, they shall see him; and they who have not heard shall be persuaded.

 22. On this account I have been hindered many times when I would have come to you.

 23. But now, because I have no place in these countries, and have desired for many years to come to you,

-24. when I go into Ispania, I hope to come and see you; and you shall lead me thitherward, when I shall in some measureKalil men sagi, "a little from much." have been gladdened with the sight of you.
+24. when I go into Ispania, I hope to come and see you; and you shall lead me thitherward, when I shall in some measure

 25. But now I go to Urishlem to minister to the saints.